 - Does your child have a family history of digestive problems?

 - Has your child started any new medications or changed the dosage of current medications?

 - Can you describe your child's toilet-training experience?

 There are several things you can do that might help relieve your child's constipation before your doctor's appointment, for example:

 - Give your child prune juice.
-Add a little prune juice to your infant's breast milk or formula bottle.
-For older children, prune juice can be mixed with other juices if your child doesn't like the taste of prune juice.
-It's also important to make sure that toddlers and older children are drinking sufficient water.
-Babies meet their liquid requirements through breast milk or formula.
+Prune juice can be mixed with other juices (such as apple juice) if your child doesn't like the taste.
+It's also important to make sure toddlers and older children are drinking sufficient water.

 - Cut back on constipating foods.
 Give toddlers and older children fewer foods that might lead to constipation, such as milk and cheese.